 The freedom to practice religion, with neither the interference nor the endorsement of the government, is sacred to Americans.
 It’s explicitly protected in our Constitution.
 And it’s largely the reason that religion flourishes here much more than in European countries.
 Turn on the television, turn on the radio, look down the main streets of the cities and towns of America at the steeples and domes of houses of worship, and there is no question that religion of virtually every kind is alive and well.
 Our nation shelters a vast free marketplace of theological ideas and spiritual practices.

 So it’s worthy of note that some notable faith leaders believe religious freedom is threatened in this country.
-I met some of them a couple of years ago in Salt Lake City, at the headquarters of the Church of Jesus Christ of Latter Day Saints.
+I met some of them a few weeks ago in Salt Lake City, at the headquarters of the Church of Jesus Christ of Latter Day Saints.
 I was part of a delegation of interfaith leaders from southern California, hosted by members of the Quorum of the Seventy, the second tier of top leaders of the Mormon church.
-With them we discussed a speech given by Dallin Oaks, one of the Mormons’ Twelve Apostles, the body above the Seventy.
-Oaks made the case for giving religious speech its own higher level of rights to free expression.
+With them we discussed a recent speech given by Dallin Oaks, one of the Mormons’ Twelve Apostles, the body above the Seventy.
+Oaks makes the case for giving religious speech its own higher level of rights to free expression.
 “Treating actions based on religious belief the same as actions based on other systems of belief is not enough to satisfy the special guarantee of religious freedom in the United States Constitution.
 Religion must preserve its preferred status in our pluralistic society in order to make its unique contribution—its recognition and commitment to values that transcend the secular world.”
 He worries, as did some of the Elders of the Seventy with whom we spoke, that encroachments on religious freedom in Europe and Canada will spread to the US.
 Oaks cited incidents in which people with religious scruples against homosexuality were fired or demoted in their jobs due to their expression of their beliefs, and incidents when church-related entities have been sued for discriminating against LGBT people.
 In particular he frets about marriage.
 “We have already seen a significant deterioration in the legal position of the family, a key institution defined by religious doctrine.”

 The worries of Oaks and other top Mormon Elders are mirrored by Timothy Dolan, Archbishop of New York.
 “We see in our culture a drive to neuter religion,” he said at the recent US Conference of Catholic Bishops, quoted in the New York Times.
 Another bishop at the conference decried the fact that in several jurisdictions, Catholic agencies receiving federal funds had been forced to cease offering adoption services because they refused to help same-sex couples adopt chidren.

-I wonder if these worries really boil down to what Elder Dallin Oaks said toward the beginning of his speech at Chapman University: “Organized religion is surely on the decline.
+I wonder if religious conservatives’ worries really boil down to what Elder Dallin Oaks said toward the beginning of his speech at Chapman University: “Organized religion is surely on the decline.
 Last year’s Pew Forum Study on Religion and Public Life found that the percentage of young adults affiliated with a particular religious faith is declining significantly.
 Scholars Robert Putnam and David Campbell have concluded that ‘the prospects for religious observance in the coming decades are substantially diminished.'”

 Who is “forced to participate in, or to forfeit their employment because of refusal to participate in, activities that deeply offend their religious conscience” in America today?
 To be sure, faithful progressive Christians, who work in banks that sold sketchy mortgages to unsophisticated home-buyers and then received bailouts from the government, have to face the tough choice of participating in a sin that violates their religious scruples, or forfeiting their jobs.
 But that difficulty can’t be construed as a sign of eroding religious freedom in America.
 Bank workers are free to quit and find other employment.
 Indeed, there are occasions when the exercise of our precious freedom of religion results in tough personal consequences.
 But we have the liberty to make such choices.
 And for that, I’m grateful to be an American!